cartersocha/derek-vibe/IMPLEMENTATION_PLAN.md

 - Text inputs across the app now auto-capitalize their first alphabetical character on blur, applied through a global provider with a data attribute escape hatch for special cases.
 - Dropdowns across character and session flows now share the `SynthwaveDropdown` component, replacing legacy native selects and enabling inline campaign creation from a consistent synthwave-themed popover.
 - Character backstory editors now reuse the caret-anchored mention dropdown (including inline creation and wider menus), saved session/character names are normalized to title case, and spellcheck is enabled across long-form drafting fields to catch typos early.

+## Recent Enhancements (2025-10-20, late night)

+- Consolidated attendee pill rendering (characters and organizations) into the shared `SessionParticipantPills` component used by the sessions index, campaign detail, character detail, and dashboard cards, eliminating duplicate loops while improving mobile wrapping and focus behavior.
+- Removed the inline session note preview from dashboard recent sessions to tighten card payloads and keep the overview scannable on smaller screens.

 ## Project Overview